caldeyy/caldeyy.github.io/README.md

 In an attempt to analyze at large scale the non-linear relationships between mRNA expression and protein abundance in cancer, we employ two popular state-of-the-art classes of non-linear methods: boosting and deep learning.
 In particular, this work focuses on AdaBoost and XGBoost, latent representations from autoencoders, semi-supervised learning, and Transformer neural networks.
 These complex techniques capture the hidden relationships between variables, elucidating the complex dynamics governing protein synthesis and regulation in cancer.

+### Detecting hypoxia from scRNA-seq expression
+Bla bla bla

+### A comparison of deep and transfer learning approaches for image-based galaxy morphology classification
+Astronomy generates vast amounts of image data, which necessitate reliable automated classification algorithms that can capture the subtle differences in galaxy shapes.
+We explore a wide range of supervised strategies, from fine-tuning pre-trained models to devising our custom architecture.
+Finally, we approach the problem in an unsupervised fashion, leveraging DINO embeddings and clustering techniques.
+Through comparative analysis, we identified the most effective methodologies for the classification of galaxy morphology, providing insights into the broader question of model development versus adaptation in computer vision.

+### Investigating mice 3d representation capabilities from exposure to monocular stimuli
+In this study, we investigate the ability of mice to perceive the three-dimensional structure of their surrounding environment by analyzing two-dimensional images perceived with a single eye.
+Exposing them to monocular stimuli, we aim to elucidate the role of single-eye visual input in the depth perception of mice moving in a 3D world.
+Our results do not evidence clear patterns and the ones that emerged are subject to very strong limitations in their conclusiveness.